damanar/Back-End-Test/TICKETS.md

 When  I delete an order, the order that gets deleted is never the one I expect.
 I know we recently changed how we are doing our deletes so I'm not sure everything got updated.
 But when I delete a specific order, that's usually not the one that gets deleted.
 Unless I delete it immediately.

 ### Dev Notes / Response
+orders.js - Not sure how this endpoint was working at all; there was an improper call to an undefined object.
+I have fixed the Delete endpoint and ensured it is working correctly.

 ---

 ## Other
+post method was using "total" instead of "price", like in the dataset, i updated the post function to use price to match.
+API DOCUMENTATION UPDATE:: Added Patch specification to allow for partial data updates. package.json - node no longer accepts capital letters in module names(https://github.com/npm/validate-npm-package-name/blob/main/index.js#L67), adjusted to be lowercase